alekdavis/ConfigFile/README.md

     },
     "PSVariableParam": {
         "_meta": {
-            "default": "Can hold expandable PowerShell variables (may need to use backtick char '`' to separate parameter from literal."
+            "comment": "Can hold expandable PowerShell variables (may need to use backtick char '`' to separate parameter from literal."
         },
         "value": "xxx$env:PROCESSOR_IDENTIFIER`xxx"
     },